 Generally, these state institutions employ physicians, pharmacists, and other medical professionals to provide health care services.
 For these state employees, the state generally self-insures against the financial risk associated with the costs of medical malpractice claims against its employees.
 In some cases, state institutions are not equipped to provide the level of medical care needed by a patient.
 For example, DCs are not equipped to perform major surgeries.
-In these cases, the patient is usually taken to a nearby medical facility that is equipped to provide the level of medical care required by the patient, and the state reimburses the provider for the services.
+In these cases, the patient is usually taken to a nearby medical facility that is equipped to provide the level of medical services.
 The costs for operating state prisons and mental hospitals are paid for almost entirely with state funds, and the costs for operating DCs are shared roughly equally by the state and the federal government.